slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On confidence

 <!--
-> *'Don’t give in to your fears.
-If you do, you won’t be able to talk to your heart.' -- Paulo Coelho*

-- honesty is the pathway to confidence. when you hide you create shame and shamelessness overtime is a defense against low self estime.
-- nobody that is busy is confident
-- low self confidence is the source of all problems. all neediness is a sign of self low confidence
-- The greatest demonstration of power and security is to actually make oneself defenseless, to become as comfortable with one’s weaknesses as possible.
-When accompanied by authenticity and personal accountability, vulnerability is almost always an extremely attractive behavior.
-When it’s not attractive, then it signals legitimate incompatibility.
-All in all, it makes your dating life 1,000 times easier and more fun to navigate.
-- analogy: confidence is like a building
-- Building confidence takes time and it takes effort; there are no shortcuts.
-To help you build confidence, you need three things: the right attitude (to believe in yourself), knowledge and experience.
-- if you don’t believe you are good, you'll never be good - ef!
 - I think it is important to understand how much space you take up in the world indicates to others and yourself how confident you feel.
 - If you can show up in the world as a man who is confident in who he is and what he believes and maintain a strong congruence in your thoughts, words, and deeds, then the sky is the limit.
 - Dress for the job you want, not for the one you have.